-Heap automatically captures all VWO active test variations as a property attached to every event on a given page.
-With Heap’s VWO integration, you can answer questions like:
+Heap’s integration with Visual Website Optimizer automatically captures all VWO active test variations as a property attached to every event on a given page, allowing you can answer questions like:

 - How does an A/B test impact long-term retention?

 - Do users exposed to an experiment convert faster than others?

 - Did a given experiment influence behavior that isn’t directly related to the functionality changed?

 To get started, simply click CONNECT on the VWO Integration page.
 Once connected, Heap will automatically capture all active experiments and exposed variations as a property on all events for a given page.

 Heap automatic capture currently only supports the synchronous installation of VWO and requires that Heap is loaded after VWO for proper capture of experiment data.